dgraph-io/dgraph/wiki/content/tutorial-6/index.md

 +++
-title = "Getting started with Dgraph - Advanced text search on social graphs"
+title = "Getting started with Dgraph - Advanced Text Search on Social Graphs"
 +++

 **Welcome to the sixth tutorial of getting started with Dgraph.**